You are here: Urology Textbook > Bladder > Stress urinary incontinence in women

 Passive pressure transmission:

-If the abdominal pressure rises, additional pressure is applied on the bladder sphincter without muscle contraction of the pelvic floor.
-The passive pressure transmission is enabled by the connective tissue suspension of urethra, bladder and vagina.
+If the abdominal pressure rises, additional pressure is transmitted on the bladder sphincter without muscle contraction of the pelvic floor.
+Passive pressure transmission is enabled by the connective tissue suspension of the urethra, bladder, and vagina.

 Active pressure transmission: